kaivumetacrew/Readme/nsdkaos/README.md

 ```

 Default service url is development service "https://api.dev.inappnews.net"
-Default notification service is OneSignal
-If you want specify init with other service
+Default notification service is OneSignal if you want specify init with other service:

 ```kotlin
 TdiNews.Builder(this)